Last Updated on July 2, 2026 by Daniel Globe

 What are the peak tourist seasons at Ayers Rock?

-During the best time to travel to Ayers Rock, visitors can enjoy activities such as hiking the base of Uluru, watching the sunrise and sunset over the rock, and stargazing in the clear desert skies.
+During the cooler months, visitors can enjoy hiking the base of Uluru, watching the sunrise and sunset over the rock, walking through Field of Light after dark, and stargazing in the clear desert skies.